 The Parish Council is audited every year for its activities during the financial year.
-This includes looking at the financial documents, and also to scrutinize that its corporate governance procedures and risk assessments are in place.
+This includes looking at the financial documents, and also to scrutinise that its corporate governance procedures and risk assessments are in place.

 The Parish Council must demonstrate good governance, accountability and transparency.
 The annual audit process ensures public money is safeguarded, properly accounted for and used economically, efficiently and effectively.